 St Margaret’s has the potential to function as a driver of tourism development generating associated social and economic benefits to Braemar and the surrounding area.
 St Margaret’s cannot however yield significant social and economic impact in isolation.
 Area-based destination development involving collaborative and collective action with other key stakeholders in the Braemar, Royal Deeside and Cairngorms National Park tourism offer is crucial.

-A viable option is identified in Jura’s report, which the SRCT and the local project group will take forward together.
+A viable option is identified in Jura’s report, which Historic Churches Scotland and the local project group will take forward together.
 Having existed as a subgroup of Braemar Community Ltd., the project group will now become a charitable body in its own right: the St Margaret’s Trust.
 At its core, the Trust will have the advancement of the arts, heritage and culture; the advancement of education; and the advancement of community development.

 In St Margaret’s, the Trust aims not only to create a unique and high calibre venue but also a magnet: a way of drawing new artists, musicians and performers to all Braemar’s venues, increasing their use and sustainability.